 Visit the Sustainable Transport & Travel website for more information on all of the above.

-The University organises regular Staff Wellbeing events.
-Keep an eye out for their emails, or visit their website.
+The University organises regular Staff Wellbeing events, and the Directorate is currently running a series of related activities.
+Keep an eye out for our R&E Wellbeing Champion's emails, or visit the University's Wellbeing website.

 As we use more of our natural resources we are destroying the natural habitat of many species.
 For example, expanding production and pulp wood harvesting threatens some of the last remaining natural forests and the people and wildlife that depend on them.
 We can help reverse this by using biodiversity friendly products at work and in our home.
 These include FSC certified wood products, Rainforest Alliance products, responsible clothing choices such as People Tree, and alternative cleaning products like Ecover and Neal’s Yard.